damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 If you are familiar with the Agile methodology, it's similar to an epic.
 At GitLab we have a short release cycle: the 22nd of every month.
 In some cases we won't be able to tackle all the tasks of a meta issue - this is why we centralize all the things that we need to do in a meta issue, then break it down to smaller issues.
 Meta issues are usually big, have lots of comments and passionate discussions and always lead to something great.

 #### Which issue should you be working on?

-When you don't have specific tasks assigned, you should work on issues that are labeled `product`, in both EE and CE projects.
-These are issues that need our love and attention.
+When you don't have specific tasks assigned, you should work on issues that are labeled `Product work`, in both EE and CE projects.
+These are issues that need our love and attention the most.

-#### Where should you look when you need help?
+### Where should you look when you need help?

 * The first things you should read are this handbook as well as the [general handbook](https://about.gitlab.com/handbook/).